magnetenstad/create-marktree/README.md

 # create-marktree
-marktree is a static site generator, using markdown.
-It works great with GitHub pages.
+[marktree](https://github.com/magnetenstad/marktree) is a static site generator, using markdown.
+It works with GitHub pages out of the box. create-marktree is the quickest way to start a marktree project.

 ## Get started
-Initialize a new [marktree](https://github.com/magnetenstad/marktree) project.
 ```sh
 npm init marktree@latest
 npm i
 npm run build
 ```